manchisaii/Healthcare-SQL-Analysis/README.md

 ## Project Overview

-This project uses PostgreSQL to analyze healthcare data across patients, appointments, treatments, and billing records.
+This project uses PostgreSQL to analyze healthcare data across patients, doctors, appointments, treatments, and billing records.

 The goal is to answer business-focused questions related to patient activity, hospital operations, treatment costs, and financial performance using SQL.